j4321/tkcalendar/README.rst

 tkcalendar
 ==========

 tkcalendar is a python module that provides the Calendar and DateEntry widgets for Tkinter.
-The DateEntry widget is similar to a Combobox, but the drop-down is not a list but a Calendar to select a date. tkcalendar is compatible with both Python 2 and Python 3.
+The DateEntry widget is similar to a Combobox, but the drop-down is not a list but a Calendar to select a date.
+Events can be displayed in the Calendar with custom colors and a tooltip displays the event list for a given day. tkcalendar is compatible with both Python 2 and Python 3.
-It support all locale settings supported by the system and the colors are customizable.
+It supports all locale settings supported by the system and the colors are customizable.

 Requirements